 - Safer materials – Most disposable products are made from plastic, which can leach toxic chemicals into your food.
 Ummm, yuck!
 Glass, stainless steel and cotton are much safer materials for most kitchen items.

 - Much nicer to use – Let’s face it – high quality products are much more enjoyable to use than cheap disposables.
 Brightly colored bowl covers put a smile on my face in a way that plastic wrap could never do!

 Do we still keep some plastic wrap for times of need?
 Yes, let’s be real!
 Do we still have a roll of paper towels to use for the messiest of messes (bacon grease I’m talking about you!) – of course!
-We’re not perfect eco-heros with a completely waste free kitchen – we’re just trying to do our best!
+We’re not perfect eco-heroes with a completely waste free kitchen – we’re just trying to do our best to be conscious consumers!

 Favorite Reusable Kitchen Products

 Are you up for experimenting with some reusable kitchen items?
 Here’s my advice – don’t try to do it all at once!
 Pick one product category to swap at a time and see how it goes.
 I hope you’ll love these reusable kitchen products as much as I do!

 SWAP – Paper Towels for: